bobeff/programming-math-science/README.md

 ## Other lists

+* [Become a Programmer, Motherfucker](http://programming-motherfucker.com/become.html) - A list of free programming books.

 * [Build Your Own X](https://github.com/danistefanovic/build-your-own-x/blob/master/README.md)

 * [Electronic References](https://csgordon.github.io/books.html) by *Colin S. Gordon* - a loosely-categorized collection of links to CS textbooks in a variety of areas that are freely available online.